 How to find Unclaimed Money.
 If the government owes you money and you do not collect it, then it’s unclaimed.
 This also applies to banks, credit unions, pensions, insurance companies and other sources.
 The following information explains where to look for unclaimed money and how you can avoid scams related to unclaimed funds.
-Take 30 minutes and make sure someone doesn’t owe you, your partner, spouse, parents or children any money.
+Take 30 minutes and make sure someone doesn’t owe you, your partner, spouse, parents, grandparents or children any money.

 Where to Look for Unclaimed Money